 Recently, I travelled into central London to offer an alternative perspective to skeptic Susan Blackmore on a radio show about out-of-body experiences.
-The actual conversation for those who would like to listen is here.
+The actual conversation for those who would like to listen is available here.

 I have been aware of the work of Susan Blackmore for many many years.
-I remember seeing her on numerous documentaries in the 1990s and probably earlier.
-In the 2000s I attended a lecture by her at the event ‘James Randi and Friends’ at Conway Hall in London, at which she outlined her personal experience with parapsychology.
-It was a genuine pleasure to finally meet her and have a chance to put my perspective across, both to her and a wider public.
-Sadly, I didn’t get the chance to explore her objections in more detail and I feel the audience might want the references to my points, so I decided to write this follow up article for those interested in the details and background to my comments.
+I remember seeing her featured on numerous documentaries in the 1990s and probably earlier.
+In the late 2000s I attended a lecture by her at the event ‘James Randi and Friends’ at Conway Hall in London, at which she outlined her personal experience with parapsychology.
+It was a genuine pleasure to finally meet her and have a chance to put my perspective across, both to her, and a wider public.
+Sadly, I didn’t get the chance to explore her objections in more detail and I feel the audience might have wanted the references to my points, so I decided to write this follow up article for those interested in the details and background to my comments.

 Defining an Out-of-Body Experience (OBE)

 How we define an OBE is extremely important to this discussion, as too general an understanding will lead to confusion and false categorisation.
 Susan and I agree that definitions that include assumptions like ‘the soul leaves the body’ are unhelpful, as we simply do not know if a soul exists or if anything actually leaves the body.
-When considering this there is an extremely important distinction between my thinking on definitions and Susan’s perspective.
+When considering this further there is an extremely important distinction between my thinking on definitions and Susan’s perspective.
 In her new book Seeing Myself (2017) she writes “So I stick to the definition I gave in Beyond the Body: ‘An experience in which a person seems to perceive the world from a location outside their physical body’.
 This is simple and sufficient.”

-At the very least we need a distinction between experiences that appear to be fully illusory and experiences that appear to contain what Janice Holden calls Apparently Non-physical Veridical Perceptions (AVPs), or when people see things accurately during an OBE.
+At the very least we need a distinction between experiences that appear to be fully illusory and experiences that appear to contain what researcher Janice Holden calls Apparently Non-physical Veridical Perceptions (AVPs), or when people see things accurately during an OBE.

 We all have biases, but I think Susan’s statement that, “My own conclusion is biased by my own personal experience” seems very true when I look back at our dialogue.
 She has also previously stated: “The problem is that my personal experience conflicts with the successes I read about in the literature and I cannot ignore either side.
 The only honest reaction is to say “I don’t know””.
-I would certainly agree with this also, especially the fair minded statement “I don’t know”, but it would seem she is now claiming she does know.
-I repeatedly state that I do not know, but the evidence, research and my personal experience all clearly create a high degree of confidence that psi and some related phenomena (such as OBEs) are objectively real.
+I would certainly agree with this, especially the fair minded statement “I don’t know”, but it would seem she is now claiming she does know.
+I have repeatedly stated that I do not know, but the evidence, research and my personal experience all clearly create a high degree of confidence that psi and some related phenomena (such as OBEs) are objectively real.

 The temporo-parietal junction (TPJ)

 These stimulated experiences are not an explanation for OBEs or other experiences as Susan claims.
-In my view they show a relationship exists between brain function and our experiences of places, people and ourselves - a discovery that hardly seems revolutionary.
+In my view they show a relationship exists between brain function and our consciousness, experiences of places, people and ourselves - a discovery that hardly seems revolutionary.

-As I stated in my 2012 book even if Olaf Blanke had stimulated a feeling of being out of the body, it would still be a long way from showing this type of experience is consistent with OBEs in individuals like myself.
+As I stated in my 2012 book, even if Olaf Blanke had stimulated a feeling of being out of the body, it would still be a long way from showing this type of experience is consistent with OBEs in individuals like myself.

-For example if we consider the popular view in the field of NDE research that the brain is a filter/receiver of consciousness (not my view), then we would expect to see this kind of activity.
+For example, if we consider the popular view in the field of NDE research that the brain is a filter/receiver of consciousness (not my view), then we would expect to see this kind of activity.
 If the brain is more like a computer within a network, which is where my thinking is leaning, then again we would expect this area to be active.
 Also, if we were to stimulate parts of the brain we would expect distortions and illusory experiences, but these are in most instances distinct from from the real experience.
 I see no reason at this point to conclude OBEs are different.

 When we combine this data with the evidence from a Canadian study, showing multiple areas of the brain are active during a certain type of OBE, it suggests that the sense of self, the TPJ is key in maintaining no doubt plays some role, but many other areas of the brain appear to be important also.
 The areas of the brain active were mainly left-sided and included the left supplementary motor area, supramarginal and posterior superior temporal gyri, the cerebellum, and also the left middle and superior orbital frontal gyri.

-When judging by the level of activity shown in the Canadian fMRI study, as I said in the radio dialogue, I feel that Susan is overstating things.
-A single person having an OBE out of 31 is not a sufficient level of evidence in my view to make the claim we now know how OBEs are caused, even with the previous data from Olaf Blanke et al. Sadly, also the study with the 15 year old boy in China does not include enough detail of his experiences and I was unable to confirm the facts with the researchers.
+Judging by the level of activity shown in the Canadian fMRI study, as I said in the radio dialogue, I feel that Susan is overstating things.
+A single person having an OBE out of 31 is not a sufficient level of evidence in my view to make the claim we now know how OBEs are caused, even with the previous data from Olaf Blanke et al. Sadly, the study with the 15 year old boy in China does not include enough detail of his experiences and I was unable to confirm the facts with the researchers.

-Michael Persinger, a neuroscientist at Laurentian University in canada, also found evidence of brain activity when Ingo Swann was able to accurately perceive targets he could not have seen physically.
+Michael Persinger, a neuroscientist at Laurentian University in Canada, also found evidence of brain activity when Ingo Swann was able to accurately perceive targets he could not have seen physically.
 These non-local perceptions were associated with unusual brain activity, “Swann's accuracy for the details of remotely viewed objects was directly corrected with the proportion of highly stereotyped 7 Hz spike-like paroxysmal electroencephalographic activity over the right occipital region (the parietal area was not recorded).”

 This is suggestive that non-local perceptions, possibly including OBEs, could be associated with the occipital region also, or more general brain activity coupled with 7 Hz spikes in activity as mentioned above.
-So, all in all I feel it is too early to say that the TPJ is as important as Susan claimed in our conversation.
+So, all in all, I feel it is too early to say that the TPJ is as important as Susan claimed in our conversation.

 Personal Veridical OBEs

 My partner and I considered that maybe I could have seen the damage during my last visit to that area of Tallinn and had unconsciously remembered those details.
-To consider this possible explanation I used Google Images.
+To explore this possible explanation I used Google Images.
 As the Alexander Nevsky Cathedral is a popular tourist location it came up in hundreds of images, yet I couldn’t find a single one with the exact damage as I’d seen in the OBE.
 I then filtered the search to the time period of the OBE, November 2012, again no similar damage.
 I then tried the month before and still no matches to damage at all.
 I can only conclude from this that the damage was visible for only a short period of time and was not present long enough for me to have seen it the last time I was in that area.

 My most challenging OBE which took place in 1999 was dismissed during the dialogue for two key reasons.
 Firstly, that the OBE took place a long time ago.
 This also doesn’t hold up, as I am well aware of the fallibility of memory, which is why the details of the experience were recorded within 2 hours of the OBE, as I explained during the interview.
 This important point was ignored, but in reality the facts of the case show that the details were consistent and match between witnesses and myself.